Daniel Gossett, Ph.D.

 Responsibilities & Activities

 As a Program Director in the Division of Kidney, Urologic, and Hematologic Diseases, my portfolio includes research conducted by small businesses (SBIR & STTR), biomedical imaging of the kidney, technology development efforts, and translational research in the areas of kidney, urologic, and hematologic diseases.
-I manage the conference grants (R13) program for the division.

 I am a Project Scientist for the NIDDK Kidney Precision Medicine Project (KPMP), which aims to ethically obtain and evaluate human kidney biopsies from participants with Acute Kidney Injury (AKI) or Chronic Kidney Disease (CKD), create a kidney tissue atlas, define disease subgroups, and identify critical cells, pathways, and targets for novel therapies.

 My other professional activities include participating in several NIDDK and NIH working groups (see below).
-I am also the NIDDK representative to the NCATS BrIDGs and TRND programs.

 Kidney Bioengineering, Biotechnology, & Imaging